 Review summary: Fujifilm X-A10 vs Nikon D500

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-A10 and the Nikon D500?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Fujifilm X-A10: